+In the 8th century BC the Assyrian empire ruled the world.
 Assyria's king, Sennacherib, was ambitious, and ruthless, and bent on world domination.
-His mighty army had conquered Syria and Israel, and his sites were now set on the land of the pharaohs - Egypt.
+His mighty army had conquered Syria and Israel, and his sites were now set on the land of the pharaohs - on Egypt.
 Yet in between Sennacherib's army and the riches of the Nile was the Jewish capitol of Jerusalem.

 Understand what King Hezekiah was up against.
-The Assyrian army was probably 200,000 troops.
+The Assyrian army was probably 200,000 troops strong.
 And its soldiers were brutal and blood-thirsty.
-The Assyrians impaled their conquered foes.
-They skinned them alive like fish.
-They cut off hands, feet, noses, ears - plucked out eyes and yanked out tongues.
-They piled up skulls by a city's gates just to inspire terror.
+The Assyrians would impale their conquered foes on the point of a spear... skin them alive like freshly caught fish... cut off hands, feet, noses, and ears... plucked out eyes and even yanked out tongues...
+They would piled up skulls by a city's gates just to inspire terror.

-Imagine trying to go to sleep knowing the baddest of all bad guys was camped in your front yard waiting for the light of day to attack your house and ravage your family.
-You can bet Hezekiah was scared spit-less...
+Imagine trying to sleep knowing the baddest of all bad guys was camped in your front yard waiting for the light of day to attack your house and ravage your family.
+You can bet Hezekiah was scared spit-less!

 Yet the frightened king prayed!
-He asked God for help.
+He asked God for help!
 And three times in Scripture - three times no less.
-Just so we don't miss it - God documents His deliverance - 2 Kings 19, 2 Chronicles 32, Isaiah 37.
+Just so we don't miss it, God documents His deliverance - 2 Kings 19, 2 Chronicles 32, Isaiah 37.

 We're told in the middle of the night an Angel of the Lord came against Assyria.
-The angelic avenger drew his sword, and slew 185,000 troops.
+This angelic avenger drew his sword, and slew 185,000 troops.
 By morning light the remainder of the enemy army was in full retreat.

-It's then, that someone - perhaps King Hezekiah or maybe the Prophet Isaiah - one of Jerusalem's survivors - looked over the wall at the carnage and death, and marveled at God's miraculous deliverance.

-He took a pen and parchment, and wrote Psalm 46.
+And it's then, that someone - perhaps King Hezekiah or maybe the Prophet Isaiah - but one of Jerusalem's survivors - looked over the wall at the carnage and death, and marveled at God's miraculous deliverance.
+He took a pen and parchment, and wrote Psalm 46...

-Over the years this psalm has comforted many a fearful Christian in a time of trouble.
-It's been said, "Psalm 46 assures us that God can handle - in His will, in His own good time and way, things which seem like total disasters to us."
-If you're faced with fearful circumstances, pay close attention to Psalm 46...
+Over the years this psalm has comforted many a fearful Christian in time of trouble.
+It's said, "Psalm 46 assures us that God can handle - in His will, in His own good time and way, things which seem like total disasters to us."
+Let's pay close attention to Psalm 46.

 The psalm is divided into three stanzas...

-In verses 1-3 God is a refuge.
-In verses 4-7 God is a river.
-And in verses 8-11 God is seen as ruler.
+In verses 1-3 God is seen as a refuge...
+In verses 4-7 God is a river...
+And in verses 8-11 God is seen as ruler...

-Each stanza ends with the word "Selah" - a musical notation.
+Each stanza ends with the term, "Selah" - a musical notation.
 It signaled an interlude - a bridge where the instruments played, while the previous thought was contemplated.
-It means literally, "to pause and think it over."
-We'll dispel our fears - and excite our faith - if we'll push pause on all our other thoughts - and think of God as our refuge, and our river, and our ruler.
+It means, "to pause and think it over."

+This evening we'll dispel our fears, and excite our faith - if we push pause on all our other thoughts - and think of God as our refuge, and our river, and our ruler.